voloko/uki/docs/core/function.markdown

 ### fun.delegateProp(source, name, target, [targetName])

 Adds a delegate function to the given `source`.
-By default `targetName` is equal to `name`.
+By default, `targetName` is equal to `name`.

     fun.delegateProp(Wrapper.prorotype, 'id', 'node');

-`fun.delegateProp` can accept array of properties:
+`fun.delegateProp` can accept an array of properties:

     fun.delegateProp(Wrapper.prorotype, ['id', 'name', 'type'], 'node');

 ### fun.newDelegateCall(target, targetName)

-Creates a function that will call the `targetName` on `target`:
+Creates a function that will call `targetName` on `target`:

     var Wrapper = fun.newClass({
         init: function(node) {